CS2103JAN2017-W09-B1/main/docs/UserGuide.md

 Here is the **allowed format**:

-* `help` - loads the help page that will pop up.
+* `help` - loads the pop up help page.

 Note:

 * If an incorrect command is entered, the result display will display a help message regarding the incorrect command.
-This is provided if the command is typed correctly.
-* You can type a command on it's own too to jog your memory of the fields required to complete the command
+* You can type a command on its own too to jog your memory of the fields required to complete the command

 ### 3.20.
 Exiting the program : `exit`